Adding test target to Swift Package (--type executable)

 The test target and the basic scaffolding for it were available on the package creation.

-With the recent changes to simplify the templating of the package --type
+With the recent changes to simplify the templating of the package --type , test target is only added to the package --type library and not to --type tool and --type executable.

-is the newly added type that creates the package of type executable
+tool is the newly added type that creates the package of type executable with the dependency for SwiftArgumentParser already added to the package.

 The new file structure looks as follows: